 The Brothers Karamazov, By Fyodor Dostoevsky

 Dostoevsky is the master of illuminating the human psyche within his pages of prose.
-While I am a fan of most of his books (most notably Crime and Punishment and the lesser known, The Idiot), The Brothers K is most worth its length.
-I don’t think another writer has lived who has painted the depravity and desperation of the human soul more pointedly than Dostoevsky in the Brothers K.
+While I am a fan of most of his books (most notably Crime and Punishment and the lesser known, The Idiot), The Brothers Karamazov is most worth its length.
+I don’t think another writer has lived who has painted the depravity and desperation of the human soul more pointedly than Dostoevsky.

 Les Miserables, By Victor Hugo